 When we think about "distracted driving," cell phones often come to mind, but phones aren't the only obstacles taking our eyes off the road.
 There are plenty of other driving distractions like GPS, eating and drinking, applying makeup and yes, even smoking.
 Very little attention has been paid to the drivers who smoke behind the wheel, but a little digging uncovers some pretty important statistics.

-Studies Regarding the Danger of Smoking While Driving
+Studies on the Danger of Smoking and Driving

-Your Legal Rights if You Have Been Hit by a Distracted Driver
+Your Legal Rights If You've Been Hit by a Distracted Driver

 If you or someone you know has been injured in a Dallas-Fort Worth auto wreck caused by a driver who was smoking while driving, know that Texas law gives you the right to recover money to cover your medical expenses, lost wages due to hospitalization, and compensation for the pain and suffering you've endured.

 To speak with a board certified personal injury attorney today, please call the Anderson Law Firm toll free at 800-354-6275 or locally at 817-294-1900.

 Not sure if you need a lawyer?
 Answer these questions to find out.